John-Anthony-L/Translation-API-demo/README.md

 ## to run
 In order to run the script, within the command line you will need to create the virtual environment and install the required packages. setup.sh does this for you

-after that is successful, please run **demo.py**  **excel file we wish to translate**, note that it is important to have an "English" column to translate.
+after that is successful, please run **demo.py**  **{excel file we wish to translate}**, note that it is important to have an "English" column to translate.
 After translation is complete into all reqeusted languages (see constants.py) it will create a file that is identical to the input file with the translated languages added.

 ### files:
 * demo.py: the main file which runs the demo